 What Is No Money Down or No Deposit Car Insurance?

 No-money-down car insurance refers to a policy that allows you to pay monthly.
-To get car insurance without having to pay any money upfront isn’t possible.
+Getting car insurance without having to pay any money upfront isn’t possible.
 You will have to pay at least the first month’s installment on your policy, but then you will be fully insured.
+That insurance down payment could be as low as $20.
 Insurance companies typically allow consumers to make payments:

-What you pay in for a six-month car insurance policy might be very different than the example above.
-What do insurance companies look at when determining your rates?
+What you pay for a car insurance policy will likely be different than the example above, and every insurer calculates rates uniquely.
 According to the Insurance Information Institute, many factors go into what a car insurance company charges you, including:

 - Driving record